TheDotSource/VUMXtra/README.md

 VUM module to add additional functions for managing VUM, in particular around baseline groups and content import.

+# New in 1.2

+Added support for HTTP locations to Import-VUMContent.
+This is considerably faster than VM tools file copy in most instances.

+If the user PowerCLI session is configured to ignore invalid certificates, then Connect-VUM will also ignore them.

 # New in 1.1

 General code tidy up and improvements to comply with PS Script Analyser.
 As a result some CMDlet names have changed to remove the use of unapproved verbs.
 CMDlets function exactly the same way as previously.